akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Guy lifted his head.
 His voice cracked.
 “What knows this king of true justice?”

-The Queen leaned forward.
+The Queen leant forward.
 “Justice does not steal a girl from her bed.
 Justice does not bind the hands of the weak.”

 Her voice was cold.
 “These are not Justice but revenge.
 Your father’s grievance is unfortunate and may have been real.
 Instead, you chose to bury the matter under your own crimes.
 Let me be clear: Your grievance does not justify your crimes.”